 Therefore, all coaches and student-athletes should presume that NCAA drug testing will occur at this championship event.
-Please inform your student-athletes that in the event they are notified of their selection for drug testing, the student-athlete must inform an official representative from your institution (e.g., coach, athletic trainer) before proceeding to the drug-testing site.
+Please inform your student-athletes that in the event they are notified of their selection for drug testing, the student-athlete must inform an official representative of your institution (e.g., coach, athletic trainer) before proceeding to the drug-testing site.
+Student-athletes will be reminded by the courier to contact their team representative.